misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-107">Box shadows are incomplete</Figures>

 So it looks as though the element’s content (and padding and border) area “knocks out” part of the shadow.
 In truth, it’s just that the shadow was never drawn there, due to the way box shadows are defined in the specification.
 This does mean, as Figure 9-107 demonstrates, that any background “behind” the box with a drop shadow can be visible through the element itself.
-This (perhaps bizarre-seeming) interaction with the backgrounds and borders is why box-shadow is covered here, instead of at an earlier point in the text.
+This (perhaps bizarre-seeming) interaction with the backgrounds and borders is why `box-shadow` is covered here, instead of at an earlier point in the text.

 So far, we’ve seen box shadows defined with two length values.
-The first defines a hor‐ izontal offset, and the second a vertical offset.
+The first defines a horizontal offset, and the second a vertical offset.
 Positive numbers move the shadow down and to right right, and negative numbers move the shadow up and to the left.

 If a third length is given, it defines a blur distance, which determines how much space is given to blurring.
 A fourth length defines a spread distance, which change the size of the shadow.
-Positive length values make the shadow expand before blurring hap‐ pens; negative values cause the shadow to shrink.
+Positive length values make the shadow expand before blurring happens; negative values cause the shadow to shrink.
 The following have the results shown in Figure 9-108.

 ```css
 .box:nth-of-type(1) {